mingyang5/mingyang5.github.io/index.md

 ## About Me

 Greetings!
 I am a senior student majoring in CS at [Zhejiang University of Science and Technology (ZUST)](https://www.zust.edu.cn/).
-At present, I am conducting research as an undergraduate researcher under the guidance of **[Dr. Caie Xu](https://dblp.org/pid/210/3757.html)** at ZUST and **[Prof. Honghua Gan](https://person.zju.edu.cn/0001013)** at Zhejiang University.
+At present, I am conducting research as an undergraduate researcher under the guidance of **[Dr. Caie Xu](https://dblp.org/pid/210/3757.html)** at ZUST.

-Here is more information about the project on [Notion](https://mingyangwu.notion.site/mingyangwu/Mingyang-Wu-ef040699379a4eba875f5e1d72deb2ce).

 I am actively pursuing admission for a Master's position in 2024 Fall.